OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

       memcap: 256mb             # Memory reserved for stream data reconstruction (in bytes)
       memcap-policy: ignore     # What to do when memcap for reassembly is hit
       depth: 1mb                # The depth of the reassembling.
-      toserver_chunk_size: 2560 # inspect raw stream in chunks of at least this size
+      toserver-chunk-size: 2560 # inspect raw stream in chunks of at least this size
-      toclient_chunk_size: 2560 # inspect raw stream in chunks of at least
+      toclient-chunk-size: 2560 # inspect raw stream in chunks of at least
       randomize-chunk-size: yes
       #randomize-chunk-range: 10